-- for training leaders toward ordination or commission in the ministries of the Church of the Nazarene. - Approved by the United States Department of Education for awarding federal aid to students (Title IV). - Approved as a member of the Department of Defense Voluntary Education Partnership. - Approved as an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+- Chartered by the State of Colorado (1967) as a non-profit educational institution. - Approved by the Colorado Commission on Higher Education (1969) to grant degrees. - Approved by the Church of the Nazarene International Board of Education for training leaders toward ordination or commission in the ministries of the Church of the Nazarene. - Approved by the United States Department of Education for awarding federal aid to students (Title IV). - Approved as a member of the Department of Defense Voluntary Education Partnership. - Approved as an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA).